manikandan-ravikiran/HCI_Notes/Test 2/Notes/Lesson 19 (3.6) - Evaluation.md

 - Something numerical is evaluation?
 What layout of button is useful?
 - Comparing design and showing imprvement in industry.
-- Build new theories (gesture has tuf curve than touch)
+- Build new theories (gesture has tuf curve than voice)
 - How can we show there is a difference between these designs?
 - The goal of empirical evaluation is to come up with strong conclusions.
 Most empirical evaluations are comparisons.
 - In qualitive eval we get ppl  one after another.